2003 Italian Grand Prix: Race report

-At the start, Michael Schumacher almost braked too late for the first chicane but was just able to make the first corner and hold on to his lead, ahead of Juan Pablo Montoya and sixth-starting Jarno Trulli.
+At the start, Michael Schumacher almost braked too late for the first chicane but was just able to make the first corner and hold on to his lead, ahead of Juan Pablo Montoya and Jarno Trulli, who had made a very fast start from sixth on the grid.
 The other Renault of Fernando Alonso hit the back of Justin Wilson, who had stalled on the grid.
 He lost his front wing but was able to continue after making a pit stop.
-Montoya got alongside Schumacher at the second chicane, but he lost out and came under pressure from Trulli.
-The Renault, however, suddenly lost hydraulic pressure and the Italian was out of the race before the first lap was over.
+Attempting a pass around the outside into the second chicane, Montoya got alongside and even momentarily ahead of Schumacher, but he was slower exiting the corner and came under pressure from Trulli behind him.
+The Renault, however, suddenly lost hydraulic pressure and Trulli was out of the race before the first lap was over.

-Montoya was ever close to Schumacher but never enough to launch an attack.
-When the German rejoined after his second pit stop, however, he saw a Williams going passed.
-The Ferrari team, as well as the TV commentators, thought Schumacher had lost the lead, until they realised that it was Marc Gené who still had to pit.
-In the second half of the race, Montoya lost time due to backmarkers and finished more than five seconds behind the championship leader.
+Montoya remained close to Schumacher but never close enough to launch an attack.
+When Schumacher rejoined after his second pit stop, however, he saw a Williams going past.
+The Ferrari team, as well as the TV commentators, thought Schumacher had lost the lead, until they realized that it was the Williams of Marc Gené, who still had to pit.
+In the second half of the race, Montoya lost time due to backmarkers and finished more than five seconds behind Schumacher.
 Rubens Barrichello and Kimi Räikkönen had been fighting over third place, with the Ferrari driver holding on to take the last podium place.
 Gené by finishing 5th secured his first points finish since the 1999 European Grand Prix.

+Post-race

+Michael Schumacher's first win since Canada saw him increasing his gap to Montoya to three points.
+Räikkönen was seven points behind in third.
+Ralf Schumacher's withdrawal from the race, coupled with the result, ended his chances of winning his first drivers' title as he was officially eliminated from championship contention alongside Barrichello and Alonso.
+Ferrari reduced the gap to Williams to four points in the Constructors' Championship; McLaren remained third with a 21-points-deficit to overcome heading into the last two races of the season.